 Cat comfort… and yours

-Look, no matter how fancy the litter you buy is, if your cat is reluctant to use it, it’s a waste.
-If your cat won’t use say, a finer litter, don’t purchase it solely for the sake of your litter box.
-And while many automatic litter boxes help significantly reduce odor, you still need a little extra.
+Look.
+No matter how fancy the litter you buy is, if your pet is reluctant to use it, it’s a waste.
+If your feline won’t use say, a finer litter, don’t purchase it solely for the sake of your litter box.
+And while many auto litter boxes help significantly reduce odor, you still need a little extra.

 You don’t want to smell your litter box before you see either.
 So try and find a kitty litter that has some odor control.

-Are automatic litter boxes safe for my cat to use?
+Are they safe for my pet to use?

-Aside from that, cats generally won’t try to enter the litter box when it’s begun its self cleaning.
+Aside from that, cats generally won’t try to enter the kitty litter box when it’s begun self cleaning.

 Why won’t my cat use their new automatic litter box?